WeepsDanky/econ-cadope/README.md

 # We Are…

 <aside>
-💡 夜游船
+夜游船

 </aside>

 <aside>
-💡 Xiaoyi Sun,
+Xiaoyi Sun, a student at Imperial College London, studying Physics BSc.
+Interested in Web 3 applications and believe in the future of Web 3.

 </aside>